wotalota/indi-rolloffrpi/doc/rolloffrpi.md

 Position INPSWITCH4    Function AUXSTATE  Pin 25    Mode Input   Activate Low   Resistor pull up

 ```
-## Additional requirement for Raspberry Pi using the GPIO pins.
+## Installation requirements for Raspberry Pi using the GPIO pins.

 The approach for supporting the GPIO pins without the need to run as root is to use the pigpio libraries and to run the pigpiod daemon system service.
 Tested on Raspberry Pi 3 Bullseye/Raspberry Pi 32 bit OS.
 Also tested on a Raspberry Pi 4 using ubuntu 22.04 64 bit.